If you're a beginning gardener, just getting started, you've come to the right place.

 There are reasons for that.

 First, it’s appealing to the eye.
 Curves are where it’s at today.
 Straight lines consist of abrupt corners and angles, something to be avoided.
+This is one of the gardening basics that are most known and most common, so if you're violating any rules, you should not violate this one.

 Second, the grass bordering curved gardens is easy to mow.
 This is important when it comes to professionals maintaining a landscape.
 They want to make sure it’s easy to mow around.
 As a homeowner, you should want this too.